mmatouschek/philosophie-mitschrift/sprachphilosophie/20201013_einfuehrung.md

 theories often summarized under the name 'semantics'

 in relation to 'syntax' as the rules under which language is constructed (grammar)

+and 'pragmatics' as the rules on the use of meaningful expression

+semantics, syntax and pragmatics cannot purely be separated

+> Theory of reference: In virtue of what does a linguistic expression designate one or more things in the world?